NextGen-SportsBet-Inc/DataAggregator/README.md

 # DataAggregator
-Microservice responsible for the data collection
+Microservice responsible for the data collection.

 # How to run